isabella232/kubernetes-operator/docs/Shadow-device.md

 description: Shadow Device
 ---

-## Description
-This is specific to cloud environments.
-Here namespace storage-engine can be configured to use extremely high-performance cloud instance attached local SSDs that are ephemeral.
-Writes will also be duplicated to another network-attached shadow device for persistence in case the cloud instance terminates.
+In cloud environments, the namespace storage engine can be configured to use extremely high-performance cloud instance-attached local SSDs.
+Under this setup, writes are duplicated to another network-attached shadow device for persistence in case the cloud instance terminates.

-For more details, visit [configuration of shadow devices](https://docs.aerospike.com/docs/configure/namespace/storage/#recipe-for-shadow-device).

-## Create a local provisioner and local storage class
-Follow the instructions [here](Storage-provisioning.md#local-volume) to create a local volume provisioner and appropriate storage class.
+To set this up, follow the instructions in our [storage provisioning guide](Storage-provisioning.md) to create a local volume provisioner and appropriate storage class.

-## Create the namespace configuration
-Storage specific config for aerospike cluster CR file.
+For more information on using a shadow device and other storage configurations, [see the Aerospike documentation for namespace storage configuration](https://docs.aerospike.com/docs/operations/configure/namespace/storage/index.html).

+Next, add the following storage-specific configuration to the Aerospike cluster's CR file.

 ```yaml
   storage:
     filesystemVolumePolicy: